 Avoid deploying only one Unified CM subscriber for mission-critical contact center deployments and for deployments with more than 150 agents.
 The table below lists the maximum number of agents in a system where only one Unified CM subscriber server is deployed, with the Unified CM publisher

 Table 1 Capacity When Deploying Only One Unified CM Subscriber Server

 The Cisco MCS-7815 and MCS-7816 servers are not supported with Unified CCE deployments, but lab or demo setups can use these servers.
 They are, however, a supported Unified CM platform for Cisco Unified Communications deployments only.

-With Unified CM, you can choose from the following two redundancy schemes:
+With Unified Communications Manager, you can choose from the following redundancy schemes:

 2:1—For every two primary subscribers, there is one shared backup subscriber.